jkwebco/speech2txtclip/README.md

 then create a keyboard hotkey for talktome.sh to say anything you highlight with text.

-also, best dictation online is https://speechnotes.co/ useing chrome browser.
+also, best dictation online is https://speechnotes.co/ using chrome browser.